Fighting the World

-Fighting the World is the fifth album by the American heavy metal band Manowar, released in 1987 (see 1987 in music).
-This was the first Manowar album to feature artwork by long-time collaborator Ken Kelly, and also one of the first heavy metal albums to be recorded and mixed entirely on digital equipment (Turbo album, by Judas Priest, was prior to that).
-Since Fighting The World, all Manowar album covers have been painted by Ken Kelly.
+Fighting the World is the fifth album by the American heavy metal band Manowar, released in February 1987 by ATCO Records.
+This was the first Manowar album to feature artwork by long-time collaborator Ken Kelly, and also one of the earliest heavy metal albums to be recorded and mixed entirely on digital equipment.
+Since Fighting the World, all Manowar album covers have been painted by Ken Kelly.